 Nini Yang, Ph.D.

-Dr. Nini Yang is professor and department chair of International Business at San Francisco State University.
+Retired since August 2022, Dr. Nini Yang was professor and department chair of International Business in her last role at San Francisco State University .
 She holds a Ph.D. in management and an M.A. in american studies from State University of New York at Buffalo (SUNY–Buffalo).
 She is a U.S. Fulbright Scholar to South Africa (2001), an Oxford University Resident (U.K., 2004), and China Resident Director (2012-13) for California State University International Programs centered at Peking University, Beijing, China.

 Her research covers globalization and cross-cultural management issues, such as corporate social responsibility and strategic options, SMEs and international entrepreneurship, cultural relativity of employee motivation, work-family interfaces in culturally distinct societies, gender equity and career trends, comparative industrial relations, and the changing landscape of higher education in the global economy.
 Her publications can be found in refereed journals, including Academy of Management Journal (AMJ), and six cooperative books.